 - Magic Penetration (MPen): Causes magic damage to ignore an opponents' Magic Resist.
 Magic penetration has flat and percentage values.
 Penetration & Reduction Calculation

 - Spell Vamp (SV): The percentage of damage from abilities, summoner spells, and item effects returned as hitpoints.
-Area-of-effect abilities return one third of this percentage, and single-target abilities return the full percentage.

 This chapter covers the concepts and terminology of champion abilities.
 To learn about an individual champion's abilities, read tooltips in game (see the chapter "Understanding the Interface"), click a portrait on the Champion Info page, or use the League of Legends wiki to view detailed information about each champion.